clarencepohh/tp/docs/UserGuide.md

 **A**: You can transfer your data to another computer by copying the data file saved in the CLI-nton application directory.
 The data file is typically named `clintonData.txt` and contains all your tasks.
 Simply copy this file to the same location on the other computer to transfer your tasks.

+**Q**: When adding an Event task, I entered `add,1,E,Event 1` to add an event on the first day of the month, but after that, I was prompted to enter the start date again.
+Why is that?

+**A**: Not to worry!
+Our program registers the start date as the date you keyed into the original command, i.e. the first day of the month.
+The subsequent prompt for the start date is for formatting purposes and will not affect the actual date of the event.

 ## Command Summary

 For a quick reference, here's a summary of available commands: